seriohub/vui-docs/blog/2025-05-08-new-release-app-0.3.0.md

 With this version, the Helm chart structure has been completely refactored.
 Deprecated fields have been removed, new required values introduced, and the entire layout optimized for clarity and maintainability.

-⚠️ This version is not backward-compatible with previous releases (e.g. 0.1.27).
+⚠️ This version is not backward-compatible with previous releases (Helm chart 0.1.27 and previous versions).
 Please refer to the updated templates for [scenario-based](/docs/getting-started/installation/scenarios/overview) installations.

 🆕 **Core Support**